im-open/update-deployment-board/README.md

         continue-on-error: true                                  # Setting to true so the job doesn't fail if updating the board fails.
         uses: im-open/update-deployment-board@v2.0.0             # You may also reference just the major or major.minor version
         with:
+          workflow-actor: ${{ github.actor }}             # This will add the user who kicked off the workflow to the deployment payload
-          github-token: ${{ secrets.GITHUB_TOKEN }}              # If a different token is used, update github-login with the corresponding account
+          token: ${{ secrets.GITHUB_TOKEN }}              # If a different token is used, update github-login with the corresponding account
           environment: 'QA'
           project-slug: ${{ github.repository }}                 # Expects [org|owner]/[repo name]
           ref: ${{ github.event.inputs.branchTagOrSha }}